aws-solutions-library-samples/guidance-for-automating-sap-configuration-health-checks-on-aws/README.md

 **sap_host_name:** Virtual hostname of the SAP component.

+**Flag:** Define the value of the flag 'YES'.
+This is to assist customers in adding the system phase by phase while maintaining AWSSAPLensRoboInventory.csv as the single source of truth.
+For instance, setting the flag to 'YES' generates or overrides checks, while setting it to 'NO' does not generate or overrides checks.

 **ha_dr:** Flag to indicate if the system has HA and DR.
 Example: Possible combination of values.